GauravSingh9356/J.A.R.V.I.S/README.md

 pip3 install jsonlib
 pip3 install pyttsx3
 ```
-On Ubuntu based distribution you need to install the following package, so that the code to work:
+### On Ubuntu based Linux distribution you need to install the following package, so that the code to work:

 ```
 sudo apt-get update && sudo apt-get install espeak